-Accelerate editors reached out to leaders from across the health system to find out what they’re reading this summer for our inaugural summer reading list.
-From speculative fiction to social science touchstones, there's a book here worth pursuing on a long summer evening or an upcoming vacation.
+Updated with new reads for summer 2022, find out what leaders from across our health care system are enjoying.
+From imaginative fiction to social science touchstones, there's a book here worth pursuing on a long summer evening or an upcoming vacation.

 Patient relations specialist Terri Berg shares her personal story of heartbreaking loss and struggles from last year, and how the support of her team helped her through it.

 For patients, interpersonal and communication skills are the primary indicator of the provider’s competence and expertise.
 In this article, Graham Walker, Jeff Elton, Erin McCormack, Nickole Canfield, and Mari Ransco outline widely regarded best practices and resources for webside communication.

 Simulation Center director Madeline Lassche shares her personal story of grief and struggle from last year, and how the support of her family and team members has guided her through it all.

 Around 120 Utahns are diagnosed with HIV/AIDS every year.
 Rylee Curtis and Peter Weir sit down with Adam Spivak, co-founder of Utah’s only free PrEP clinic, and Ahmer Afroz, executive director of the Utah AIDS Foundation, to discuss the origin of HIV/AIDS and its prevention and treatment in Utah.
 This is Part 1 of a two-part episode.

 The Resiliency Center's Wellness Champion Program shares posters from this year's Annual Well-being and Resilience Poster Fair.